JoeOsborne77/JoeOsborne77/README.md

 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

+### ACHIEVEMENTS AND CHARITABLE WORK
+- Over the last 8 years I have volunteered for [Glassdoor (Homeless Shelter)](https://www.glassdoor.org.uk/?gclid=Cj0KCQiA4OybBhCzARIsAIcfn9mpqRVlydy2cRcGc11Azao1-tVxd_RTy4cvGH6uAcEoBS3orQ1LFR0aAoUVEALw_wcB) on a bi-weekly basis
+- In 2020, together with my colleagues [I helped to raise over £2k](https://www.justgiving.com/fundraising/roadtoyemencycle) (432% over our target) for the charity [Road To Freedom](https://www.instagram.com/roadtofreedom1/?hl=en), a charity focused on helping refugees
+- Through my marketing campaigns at Sony I helped secure certified platinum releases by; Ivor Novello nominated Russ Millions, Skepta, Jorja Smith and JP Saxe
+- One of my last campaigns saw an increase in social media subscribers by 200%
+- Handled large sets of data & multiple metadata ingestions
+- Undertook in depth data analysis on a day to day basis
+- Worked closely with CRM teams to strategise campaigns & content rollout

+## WORK EXPERIENCE

+**The Orchard, Sony Music** (May 2014 to August 2022)
+_Senior Strategy and Marketing Manager_

+- Ran marketing campaigns and managed six figure budgets
+- Led PR's, Video Directors, Graphic Designers, Photographers, Radio Pluggers, Digital Account Managers and Digital Marketing Teams
+- Created content for, ran and grew artist social media channels
+- Presented recaps of campaigns to entire business (300+)
+- Worked closely with streaming partners to collaborate on marketing activations
+- Worked with brands, sync and other wider teams to further promote our client's releases
+- Collaborated closely with artists and management to help them achieve their creative goals
+- Undertook in depth data analysis of projects in order to identify trends and encourage growth
+- Stayed on top of new forms of media and educate artists to ensure they are exploiting them to the best of their ability
+- Expanded campaigns internationally and hired relevant international promo teams
+- Was a dependable point of contact for all clients
+- CRM Strategy - Organised website launches, wrote newsletters and grew subscriber lists
+- Created, organised and executed all forms of marketing activations
+- Introduced new processes which improved efficency and team morale
+- Handled large forms of metadata and organised product ingestions
+- Liased with R&D team to highlight and solve bugs

 ## EDUCATION